hashworks-code/littlebrahma.v2/_caseStudy-product/myb.md

 division_loop:
-    - cHead6: '1.
-User personas'
+    - cHead6: 'User personas'
       para_loop:
         - cContent11: ' Store supervisor, buyer, auditor, analyst, admin and back office crew.'
       SImg6: 'persona-myb'

-    - cHead6: '2.
-Integrating an assessment platform:'
+    - cHead6: 'Integrating an assessment platform:'
       para_loop:
         - cContent11: 'A strong business process integrated with a digital platform was put in place to enhance the store experience.
 We were able to bring auditor, analyst and store supervisor on a single interface, capture store assessments and showcase store performance metrics. '
       SImg6: 'myb-create'

-    - cHead6: '3.
-Designing a virtual mall exp.:'
+    - cHead6: 'Designing a virtual mall exp.:'
       para_loop:
         - cContent11: 'In order to address the B2C challenges, we designed a platform which meets and satisfies all the use cases.
 For instance, a user (store supervisor) can propagate the store inventory item on an omni-channel platform for the customer to consume and increase the point of sale. '
       SImg6: 'myb-ui-sprint'

-    - cHead6: '4.
-Conceptualizing gamification model:'
+    - cHead6: 'Conceptualizing gamification model:'
       para_loop:
         - cContent11: 'We were able to add a gamification model to this platform.
 We created loyalty points which the buyer will get when he or she enters a store/makes a purchase or shares the offer to their peers/friends.
 The model was created to increase footfalls for each store.'
       SImg6: 'myb-ui-sprint-2'